 Such enormous power to rule could never be given to people who are unprepared—who have not qualified to properly use it.
 God is not about to hand tremendous authority to people who might rebel and revert to the ways of Satan.
 He knows that He cannot ever again have another “Lucifer-turned-Satan” cause destruction and chaos.
 It will be impossible for any in the ruling government of God to sin (I John 3:9).

-This verse contains crucial understanding about God’s future plan for all mankind.
-Soon now, Satan will be bound (imprisoned) and rendered unable to deceive all the inhabitants of earth.
+These verses contain crucial understanding about God’s future plan for all mankind.
+Soon now, Satan will be cast into the outer heavens—“the wilderness”—and rendered unable to deceive all the inhabitants of Earth for many generations.
 The temptations of this world and human nature, caused by Satan, will disappear—though there will still be certain pulls of the flesh that all will have to overcome (Rom.
 7:18, 21-23).

 Understand!
-The world will have known complete peace for 1,000 years, having not been exposed to Satan’s broadcast.
+The world is approaching a wonderful time when it will enjoy complete peace for 1,000 years, having not been exposed to Satan’s broadcast.
 But his release brings the immediate return of human nature.

 Those who choose Satan’s way, whether knowingly or through a careless lack of vigilance, ultimately come to a terrible end.

-Verse 10 describes Satan then being “cast into the lake of fire” and once again removed from any possibility of injecting his nature and deceiving the nations.
-Verses 11-13 describe the wonderful period after the millennium when all who have lived from the time of Adam to Christ’s Second Coming will be given an opportunity for salvation.
-Most will eventually receive salvation—eternal life—because the influence of Satan will have been permanently removed from the earth.
+Revelation 20:10 describes a much later time period, when Satan is “cast into the lake of fire”—finally destroyed!—never again to inject his nature and deceive the nations.
+Verses 11-13 describe the wonderful period after the Millennium when “the rest of the dead” who have lived from the time of Adam will be given an opportunity for salvation.
+Most will eventually receive salvation—eternal life—because the influence of Satan will have been permanently removed from the Earth.
 They will not have to overcome either his influence or the pulls and enticements of his world.

-When Christ returns to earth He will be crowned as King of kings and Lord of lords (Rev. 19:16).
-At that time, He will open eternal life and salvation to the whole world, now still cut off from God (Isa.
+When Christ returns to Earth He will establish God’s Kingdom, which will replace the kingdoms of this world (Dan.
+2:44).
+In time, He will open eternal life and salvation to the whole world, now still cut off from God (Isa.
 59:1-2), blinded and led by Satan’s nature.

 Those of all nations will sit before Christ.
 Some will have qualified to rule and some will not.
 Notice: “When the Son of Man shall come in His glory, and all the holy angels with Him, then shall He sit upon the throne of His glory: and before Him shall be gathered all nations: and He shall separate them one from another, as a shepherd divides his sheep from the goats: and He shall set the sheep on His right hand, but the goats on the left.
 Then shall the King say unto them on His right hand, Come, you blessed of My Father, inherit the kingdom prepared for you [all those who have overcome] from the foundation of the world” (Matt.
 25:31-34).